troglobit/mdnsd/README.md

 first to create the configure script.
 This requires GNU autotools and `pkg-config` to be installed on the build system.

+If you install to the default location used by the configure script, the library is installed in `/usr/local/lib`, which may not be in the default search path for your system.
+Depending on the C library used, the file `/etc/ld.so.conf` may exist (there may also be a sub-directory).
+If `/usr/local/lib` is already listed there, you may need to update the cache:

+    ldconfig -v |grep mdnsd

+If you don't get any output from the above command, the ld.so.conf needs updating, or you may not be using the GNU C library.

 Origin & References
 -------------------